-Questions & Answers About Bail Bonds in Connecticut
+FAQs About Bail Bonds in Connecticut You should Know

 When a loved one has been arrested, posting bail will allow the defendant to spend their time at home with family while waiting for their court hearing.
+These 5 FAQs about bail bonds may help understand bail in Connecticut.
 When you don’t have the large sum of money yourself, a bail bonds company like 3-D Bail Bonds can help.
-Located in downtown Hartford, CT across the Hartford Correctional Center and with offices throughout Connecticut, we make bail bonds possible in every city 24 hours a day.
+With our headquarters located in Hartford, CT across the Hartford Correctional Center and with offices throughout Connecticut, we make bail bonds possible in every city 24 hours a day.